-The library LIBLINEAR [11] was used to perform all the classification experiments presented in this work (experiments were also carried out using multiclass SVMs from LibSVM with gaussian kernels but the results were indistinguishable and the runtime at least 10 times longer).
+The library LIBLINEAR [12] was used to perform all the classification experiments presented in this work (experiments were also carried out using multiclass SVMs from LibSVM [6] with gaussian kernels but the results were indistinguishable and the runtime at least 10 times longer).
 We tried binary classification of each emotion, but the results were not very promising.
 Instead, we focused on direct multiway classification.
 The precision, recall and F-score results of the 6-way SVM classification using the features returned by the mRMR method are shown in figures 2, 3 and 4.
 The accuracy plots are shown in figure 1.
-Finally, table 7 shows the average statistics for the number of features that maximize the average accuracy.
+Finally table 7 shows the average statistics for the number of features that maximize the average accuracy.
 Because the datasets are balanced, the baseline accuracy is 1/6 = 16.7%.
 Our method achieves vastly different results for each dataset.
 An average maximum accuracy of 40% at 128 features is reached over the LiveJournal dataset, which is significantly higher than the baseline.
-The WordsEye dataset of captions only yields the worst results, which is to be expected given the short length of the texts and the lack of emotion-related words in the dictionary.
-Even so, it slightly improved over the baseline at 26%accuracy using 96 features.
-The best results were achieved with the full WordsEye dataset, peaking at 62.5% accuracy using 16 features.
+The WordsEye dataset of captions yields the worst results, which was to be expected given the lack of emotion-related words in its dictionary.
+Even so, it slightly improved over the baseline at 26% accuracy using 96 features.
+The best results were achieved with the full WordsEye dataset, peaking at 62.5% accuracy using only 16 features.

 Our method obtains good precision results over the second WordsEye dataset, but fails at achieving good recall values with the Digusted and Surprise classes, which ultimately causes a drop in the F-Score and accuracy values.
-This is most apparent in table 8, which shows an average confusion matrix from the sub-experiments that achieved 66% accuracy.
+This is most apparent in equation 8, which shows an average confusion matrix from the subexperiments that achieved 66% accuracy.
 Each row (from top to bottom) corresponds to the instances labeled as happy, sad, angry, surprised, scared and disgusted and each column from (left to right) corresponds to the instances predicted as the same classes in the same order.
 The confusion matrix highlights how Disgusted and Surprise examples are often misclassified.
-It also shows a certain bias to assign Happiness as the mood when making a mistake.
-The use of several mood labels for each class on the LiveJournal dataset has direct consequences; both Happiness and Sadness, the only classes
+It also shows a certain bias to assign Happiness as the mood when making a mistake in this particular run.

+The use of several mood labels for each class on the LiveJournal dataset has direct consequences; both Happiness and Sadness, the only classes defined by a single mood, yield the best precision/recall results, where as Surprise and Disgust, whose mood la-